 But then this morning, after taking the time to do two things – meditate and watch some Marie Forleo unplugged – I was able to transform the confusion into clarity.

-But this last weekend has proved to me that I’ve got to start ripping the band-aid off more often, because every time I do I feel lighter.
-In fact, I feel a huge weight off since this morning, when I used her process to deal with my recollection of a dick head of a relative who was getting his judgment on with me last weekend.
+But this past weekend has proved to me that I’ve got to start ripping the band-aid off more often.
+Every time I do I feel lighter.
+In fact, I feel a huge weight off since this morning, when I used the process to deal with the recollection of a relative who was getting his judgment on with me last weekend.
 (Suck it, dude!
-Oh wait – that’s me being judgmental too.
+Oh, wait – that’s me being judgmental too.
 Damn it! lol)

-OK – now I need to start getting ready for work.
-So without further adieu, here’s the first resource I’m going to offer the acquaintance of mine who messaged me and you: Byron Katie’s Judge Thy Neighbor worksheet.
+So without further adieu, here’s the first resource I’m going to offer the acquaintance of mine who messaged me, and you:

-This is a great starting point for anyone who’s wanting to change their life and their beliefs, in order to find some peace and happiness.
-And it’s free.
-So give it a try and let me know how it goes for you.
+This is a great starting point for anyone who’s wanting to change their lives and their beliefs.
+And it’s free so give it a try.